Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 Geoawesome Job Portal

 Geoawesome is primarily a geospatial media and community platform that publishes the annual Global Top 100 Geospatial Companies list.
 Its job portal is a secondary feature with a weekly "Geospatial Jobs of the Week" blog series featuring ~5 positions per week.
 The searchable portal exists but is thinly populated.
 Posting is free for basic listings; Featured ($49) and Premium ($99) tiers add visibility and social promotion to 60,000+ followers.
 Nonprofits get free Premium listings.
-The portal's strength is exposure to European geospatial tech companies (Mapz, UP42, CARTO, Planet Labs), but the volume is too low and the search functionality too basic to serve as a primary job search tool.
+The portal's strength is exposure to European geospatial tech companies (Mapz, UP42, CARTO, Planet Labs), but the volume is too low to serve as a primary search tool.
+Worth a bookmark if you are targeting European geospatial tech companies; otherwise, skip it.

 Strengths: European geospatial tech focus, free basic listings, nonprofit support, media community reach.